sergiogcx/cityofaustin/README.md

     No additional parameters needed.
 	```
-- **Trips** This implements the functionality of the first challenge "List the available routes.
+- **Trips** This implements the functionality of the second challenge "List the available routes.
 You can fetch this data by querying routes.txt."
 	- URI:
 		-  [https://api.qudrio.com/v1/trips/{route_id}/{offset}](https://api.qudrio.com/trips)
 	- Use Example: